 My goal is with as little math as possible, take some of the mystery (and hype) out of the A.I. discussion.
 I think this is important as people evaluate and make investment and career choices.

 Any moderately skilled Star Trek trivia buff will recognize this creature as the Mugato from the original series (S2E19).
-I came across a web sight that claims to use neural net technology to play 20 Questions.
+I came across a website that claims to use neural net technology to play 20 Questions.
 (20q.net).
 It sounded impressive and a potentially a great demonstration of neural net prowess.
 There was a Star Trek category, a particular skill of mine.

 I was game, I chose the Mugato to test its chops.
 Here are the questions it asked and my answers: